michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 * BSA **SHALL** process the MedMorph Central Cancer Registry Reporting Knowledge Artifact and create Subscription resources in the EHR for each trigger event.

-* For the Central Cancer Registry Reporting Ig, the BSA **SHALL** create the Subscription for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html) trigger event.
+* For the Central Cancer Registry Reporting IG, the BSA **SHALL** create the Subscription for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html) trigger event.

-* Upon deactivation of a Knowledge Artifact, The BSA **SHALL** delete the Subscriptions previously created by the BSA for the Knowledge Artifact. (for e.g delete the Subscription created for encounter-close trigger event)
+* Upon deactivation of a Knowledge Artifact, The BSA **SHALL** delete the Subscriptions previously created by the BSA for the Knowledge Artifact. (e.g delete the Subscription created for encounter-close trigger event)

-* The BSA **SHALL** implement FhirPath expression processing to process the MedMoprh Central Cancer Registry Reporting Knowledge Artifact actions.
+* The BSA **SHALL** implement FhirPath expression processing to process the Central Cancer Registry Reporting Knowledge Artifact actions.

-* The BSA **SHALL** use the default queries outlined by the MedMoprh Central Cancer Registry Reporting Knowledge Artifact unless overridden by the healthcare organization.
+* The BSA **SHALL** use the default queries outlined by the Central Cancer Registry Reporting Knowledge Artifact unless overridden by the healthcare organization.

 * The BSA **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a healthcare organization.